Colored Diamonds, Rare and Precious Stones for Unusual Jewelry

 - tone, which measures the brightness of the diamond.

-The GIA (Gemological Institute of America), the American gemological institute, has developed an officially recognized system for classifying colored diamonds, which is based precisely on these factors.
+Based on these factors, the GIA (Gemological Institute of America), the American gemological institute, has developed an officially recognized system to classify these stones.

-- Brown is the most common color among colored diamonds, with a great variety of shades, from light brown to darker brown.
+- Brown is the most common color, with a great variety of shades, from light brown to darker brown.

-- Yellow colored diamonds are also quite common, due to the considerable amount of nitrogen in the crystal structure.
+- Yellow diamonds are also quite common, a shade due to the considerable amount of nitrogen in the crystal structure.
 They are found mostly in Australia, South Africa and Brazil.

 - Green in fancy color diamonds is often light, with low saturation and rarely uniform color.
 The coloration derives from the exposure of the stones to natural radiation over millions of years.
 They are extremely rare and come mainly from Africa and South America.